jbhoot/enforce-browser-fonts/README-reviewers.md

 # 3. Go to project's folder
 cd enforce-browser-fonts

-# 4. Set up a switch with OCaml compiler version 4.14.1.
-A switch is roughly equivalent to a virtualenv in Python.
+# 4. Set up a local opam switch with OCaml compiler version 4.14.1, and also install the project's opam dependencies.
-opam switch create .
+A switch is roughly equivalent to a virtualenv in Python. opam switch create .
 4.14.1 -y --deps-only

 # 5. Bring the current shell env in sync with opam's env
 eval $(opam env)

-# 6. Install dependencies
+# 6. Install npm dependencies
-opam update
-opam install -y . --deps-only
-npm install
+npm ci

 # 7a.
 Load the extension in dev mode
-npm run test
+npm run build && npm run dev:webext

 # 7b.
 Build the extension
-npm run build:ext
+npm run build:webext
 ```